ferrnnaando/ferrnnaando/README.md

 # Hi there! 👋 I'm Fernando

-I'm a 21-year-old aspiring developer with a strong interest in C++ and Assembly programming.
-Welcome to my GitHub profile!
+I'm a 17 year-old aspiring developer with a strong interest in Back-end developing.

 ## About Me
-- 🌱 Currently learning and exploring new technologies in the world of programming.
+- 🌱 Currently learning and exploring C# and Java in the world of programming.
-- 👯 I enjoy collaborating on open-source projects and contributing to the programming community.
+- 👯 I enjoy collaborating on open-source projects and sharing my work.

 ## Skills

-- **Languages:** C#, C++, Assembly.
+- **Languages:** C#, Java
-- **Tools:** Git, Docker, Kubernetes.
+- **Tools:** Git, Docker.
-- **Platforms:** Windows, Linux, Ubuntu Server & VPS, MacOS.
+- **Platforms:** Windows, Linux.

 ## Projects